e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Just don't give them a reason to leave.
 Give them a reason to stay or join.

+Eventually, you will have fostered and cultivated a group of exceptional individuals that will take care of the complexity, size and evolution of your tech products, because if you take care of your people, they will take care of your products.

+At this point in my career, I have worked for many companies with broken products.
+This was the mission.
+This was the focus of the CEO/Founder.

+I told them then what I want you to retain: **Fix the team, they will fix the product.**

 @#$leadershipvsmanagement$#@
 ### Leadership vs Management